SQL Cheat Sheet with Commands & Description (2026)

 Command Description

-CREATE FUNCTION sf_name ([parameter(s)]) Mandatory and tells MySQL server to create a function named `sf_name’ with optional parameters defined in the parenthesis.
+CREATE FUNCTION sf_name ([parameter(s)]) Mandatory.
+Tells MySQL server to create a function named sf_name with the optional parameters defined in the parentheses.

-RETURNS data type Mandatory and specifies the data type that the function should return.
+RETURNS data type Mandatory.
+Specifies the data type that the function returns.

-DETERMINISTIC The function will return the same values if the same arguments are supplied to it.
+DETERMINISTIC The function returns the same value whenever the same arguments are supplied to it.

 STATEMENTS The procedural code that the function executes.